-I want to monitor a disk share with PRTG, but the sensor is showing a Down status, even though I can access the share with my Windows Explorer.
+I want to monitor a disk share with PRTG, but the sensor is showing the Down status, even though I can access the share with my Windows Explorer.
 What can I do to troubleshoot the issue?

 What can I do if PRTG doesn't succeed with monitoring a share?
 PE029 PE032

 Troubleshooting share monitoring with PRTG

-A network share is generally a computer object that you can access from another computer over a LAN.
+In general, a network share is a system object that you can access from another system via LAN.
 This way, you can virtually use the respective object as an object that belongs to the local machine.
-Although PRTG is able to monitor said shares using File sensors, Folder sensors, and SMB Share sensors, we have received multiple user reports stating that this type of access does not work properly in some instances.
+Although PRTG is able to monitor these shares with File sensors, Folder sensors, and SMB Share sensors, we received multiple user reports that say that this type of access does not work properly in some instances.

-Although we cannot precisely explain why users are getting errors when adding shares (in most instances, the error stems from the Windows API), and although at times it is possible to connect to said shares using Windows Explorer, this does not automatically mean it will work with PRTG as well.
+We cannot precisely explain why users get errors when they add shares.
+In most cases, the errors stem from the Windows API.
+Although it is sometimes possible to connect to the shares with Windows Explorer, this does not automatically mean it works with PRTG as well.
 However, there are a few things you can try in such situations:

 - Double-check the Shared Resource setting in the sensor.
-It must start with the share name and not with any backslashes or the target machine name.
+It must start with the share name and not with any backslashes or the target system's name.

-- Try the computer or NetBIOS name, the fully qualified domain name, and the IP address as Host setting in the corresponding (target) device.
+- Try the system or NetBIOS name, the fully qualified domain name, and the IP address as Host setting in the corresponding (target) device.

 - Check that the IPC$ share is available at the target host.

 - Check that the firewall is open (UDP and TCP) for ports 137-139 and particularly for port 445 for all applications and users.

 - Check that no other software (internet security or virus scanner) is intercepting the connection.
 Try to temporarily disable such applications.

 - Use a domain admin account as service logon name for the probe device.

 - Check in the group policies whether Windows service applications have restrictions for remote logons or share connections.